 Refer to your booklet “Having Surgery at UW Hospital” for more instructions.

-Please start taking a stool softener (docusate with senna) two days before surgery.
+Please start taking a stool softener two days before surgery.
 Take it with at least 8 ounces of water.
 This will prevent constipation caused by pain medicine.
 Do not take any fiber or stool softener on the morning of surgery.

 Urination

-If you are having any trouble with urination, please let your provider know.
+Tell your doctor if you are having any trouble with urination.
 They may want to start a medicine before surgery to help you urinate.

 Going Home

 You should be able to go home the day after surgery.
-You will need a friend or family member to spend at least 2-5 days with you when you return home.
-If you live alone, and don’t have anyone to help, you may need go to a rehab or skilled nursing facility.
+It is helpful to have a friend or family member spend at least 2-5 days with you when you return home.
+If you are unsafe to return home, you may need go to a rehab or skilled nursing facility.

 Pain

-Use heat or ice on your lower back.
-If you use ice, cover the ice pack with a cloth and apply for 20 minutes per hour.
+• Use heat or ice (covered with a cloth) on your lower back for 20 minutes per hour

 Activity